-- You don’t have to be Asian-Australian to contribute, but your contribution should be of Asian-Australian interest.
+- Your work should have a relationship to “issues of Asian Australian interest”.
+You don’t have to identify as Asian Australian to contribute, but your contribution should critically engage with the issues of Asian Australia.
 Check out our back editions to see what we publish.

-- Our editions are themed and you are welcome to include a short (100 -200 word) artist statement, which may outline the work’s relationship to that theme.
+- Most of our editions are themed and you are welcome to include a short (100 -200 word) artist statement, which may outline the work’s relationship to that theme.

 We are able to pay Australian-based contributors and can make arrangements for international contributors depending on our grant conditions.
 Writers with confidentiality/anonymity requirements and international contributors are welcome to email us to discuss.

 Our average payment rates are between $75-300 per work.
 Our pay rates are guided by Writers Victoria’s which have been guided by Arts Law Centre, Australian Society of Authors, Australian Writers Guild, Media Entertainment and Arts Alliance.